Back to Top

 D. Determining the Existence of a Fundamental Alteration

-1. If the Faculty Member or Authorized Employee believes that the Accommodation Request would cause a Fundamental Alteration, the Faculty Member or Authorized Employee will follow the Fundamental Alterations Review Procedure.
+If the CDEIO, Faculty Member or Authorized Employee believes that the Accommodation Request would cause a Fundamental Alteration, the CDEIO, Faculty Member or Authorized Employee will follow the Fundamental Alterations Review Procedure.

-a.
-The Fundamental Alterations Review Committee will make a determination as to whether a Fundamental Alteration would be caused by the granting the Accommodation Request and provide such determination to the Faculty Member or Authorized Employee in accordance with the Fundamental Alterations Review Procedure.
+1. The Fundamental Alterations Review Committee will determine whether a Fundamental Alteration would be caused by the granting the Accommodation Request and provide such determination to the CDEIO, Faculty Member or Authorized Employee in accordance with the Fundamental Alterations Review Procedure.

-b.
-The decision of the Fundamental Alterations Review Committee is binding on the Faculty Member or Authorized Employee and cannot grieved and may only be appealed as set forth in the Appeals Section below.
+2. The decision of the Fundamental Alterations Review Committee is binding on the CDEIO, Faculty Member or Authorized Employee and cannot be grieved or further appealed pursuant to this or any other College policy or procedure, except as provided in Section XII below.

 E. Decision on Accommodation Request

-1. If the Faculty Member or Authorized Employees determines that the Accommodation Request is reasonable and does not result in a Fundamental Alteration or Undue Hardship, the Faculty Member or Authorized Employee will send a written decision to the Student, granting the Religious Accommodation and stating any changed due dates, if needed.
+1. If the CDEIO, Faculty Member or Authorized Employee determines that the Accommodation Request is reasonable and does not result in a Fundamental Alteration or Undue Hardship, the CDEIO, Faculty Member or Authorized Employee will send a written decision to the Student, granting the Religious Accommodation and stating any changed due dates, if needed.

 3. Duration of the Religious Accommodation